lm42p/diy/docs/source/ElectricalPart/ElectricalPart.rst

    .. warning::

-     If the **Motor** isn't fixed on the machine yet, then don't forget to put the screw in the motor hole
+     If the **Motor** isn't fixed on the machine yet, then don't forget to put the screw in the motor hole (see picture below)

 #.
-Inject the **Glue Silicone** through the 4.5mm hole diam.
+Inject the **Glue Silicone** through the 4mm hole diam.
    until it comes out of both sides of the **Tube Cable Holder**; take the surplus and apply it to the **Motor** on the groove where the **Screw Hex Head Allen M5 x 40** has been placed;